 The following screenshots show some of the functionality of the Kickstart manager application.

 The Kickstart home screen with dashboard and pulldown notification event window.
-The dashboard uses WebSockets to efficiently receive real-time updates from the server with minimal CPU impact.

 The dashboard can use graphical widgets connected to a server-side data source.
 Data is pushed from the server over WebSockets.
 A gauge can define a min to max range and it uses animation to smooth transitions between data points.

 Server data can be plugged into charts for graphical display.
 ESP provides primitives to convert database data in JSON that can be easily connected to a suite of charts.